sosiristseng/blog-hexo-next/source/_posts/reading/sum-mito-ca.md

 ---
-title: "Summary | Mathematical models of the MCU and NCLX"
+title: "📝 Summary | Mathematical models of the MCU and NCLX"
 date: 2020-10-23T00:49:23+08:00
-tags: ["calcium"]
+tags: ["NCX", "mitochondria"]
-categories: ["Summary"]
+categories: ["Reading", "Summary"]
-math:
-  enable: true
 ---

 Mathematical models of the MCU and NCLX: a summary